Getting Started

 , job options are based on the Slurm sbatch

-command and tell Blackfish the resources required to run a service.
-Finally, there are a number of "container options" that we can use.
-To get a list, type blackfish run text-generate --help
+Blackfish the resources required to run a service.
+Finally, there are a number of "container

 :

-│ --revision -r TEXT Use a specific model revision (commit │
+│ --revision -r TEXT Use a specific model revision.
+The most recent locally │

-│ --max-input-length INTEGER The maximum allowed input length (in │
+│ --max-input-length INTEGER The maximum allowed input length (in tokens). │

 │ tokens). │